bisdn/bisdn.github.io/getting_started/install_bisdn_linux.md

 - prefixed paths with a "-" for configuration files to NOT keep: e.g. "-/etc/hostname"

-- comments, like this block, prefixed with #.
+- comments prefixed with #.